mapbox/mapbox-gl-native/platform/android/INSTALL_OSX.md

-# Developing for Android on OS X
+# Installing the Mapbox Android SDK on OS X

 Install Oracle JDK 7+ and Android Studio: